safespring/web/content/blogg/2022-03-terraform-module.md

 [ex5]: https://github.com/safespring-community/terraform-modules/tree/main/examples/v2-compute-instance-set-with-count-and-map

 It would be nice if you could combine iteration with `for_each` (map) and count, right?
-That way you could say: «Give me 10 web-servers with no datadisk on the public network with flavor X, and 2 backend server on default network with a 100GB datadisk».
+That way you could say: «Give me 10 web servers with no datadisk on the public network with flavor X, and 2 backend servers on the default network with a 100GB datadisk».
 Well, if you try to combine them in the same call to `v2-compute-instance` you will get an error saying: